 ― Amit Ray, Nonviolence: The Transforming Power

-“When, indeed, men speak of Beauty, they mean, precisely, not a quality, as is supposed, but an effect – they refer, in short, just to that intense and pure elevation of soul – not of intellect, or of heart.”
+“When, indeed, men speak of Beauty, they mean, precisely, not a quality, but an effect – that intense and pure elevation of soul.”

 ― Edgar Allan Poe